vkbo/novelWriter/docs/source/usage_project.rst

 Project Views
 *************

-This sections covers in more detail the different project views available in novelWriter.
+This chapter covers in more detail the different project views available in novelWriter.

 .. figure:: images/fig_project_tree_detailed.png